SCOPE OF THIS CHAPTER

 3. Parental Consent

-Wherever possible, parents’ views and consent to contact with relatives and friends including any overnight stays away from the home should be obtained at the time of the placement.
+Wherever possible, parents' views and consent to contact with relatives and friends including any overnight stays away from the home should be obtained by the social worker at the time of the placement.

 These views should be recorded including an indication of whether the parent wishes to be notified or their consent obtained every time an overnight stay takes place and if so, whether such consultation and prior consent is required before the contact can go ahead.